Operation Uric: Attack

 Plaque honouring seventeen Rhodesian and South African servicemen killed during Uric.

 Prior to the attack, 200 Zimbabwe Rhodesian troops had been deployed into an area 161 km inside of Mozambique east-southeast of Chigubu.
 Helicopters were at Chipinda Pools airstrip within Zimbabwe Rhodesia.
 The attack only began on 5 September because of bad weather conditions.
 Rhodesian SAS troops were airlifted to Aldeia De Barragem and four other targets to destroy bridges and infrastructure.
 Hawker Hunter jets and Cessna Lynx aircraft bombed the area and provided air support.
 During evacuation of a wounded soldier one AB-205A helicopter was shot down by a RPG-7 with the technician, LAC AJC Wesson killed on impact.
 The pilot Flt Lt Dick Paxton was rescued by the SAS.

+Operation was planned to start on 2 September but had to be delayed due to bad weather.
 On 6 September the ZANLA base at Mapai was bombarded by Hawker Hunters destroying the command centre and the main radar station.
-Afterwards the Zimbabwe-Rhodesian troops were transported by helicopter to attack positions near the base.
+Initial plan to siege and starve Mapai camp was aborted.
+Instead it is decided to attack.
 During transport operations a South African Puma helicopter was hit by an RPG-7 at killing all 14 Zimbabwe-Rhodesian commandos and the three South African Air Force crew on board.
 This was the highest loss of life for the Rhodesian Security Forces in a single incident during the war.
 The crash site was later bombed in an attempt to cover the South African markings on the Puma helicopter.
 The bodies were never recovered.
 The Mapai base was fortified by interconnecting zig-zag trenches which provided good cover for the defenders.
 Heavy fighting took place between the Rhodesian Army and the Mozambican Armed Forces.
 Mapai was repeatedly bombarded by Hunter jets and Canberra bombers, but the defenders held their position.
 Shortly before sundown the decision to withdraw was taken by the Supreme Commander of the Rhodesian Army General Walls.